By: Marilyn L. Davis

 Getting better at any task takes practice, making mistakes, and learning from them, trying not to repeat the errors, and a fierce desire to improve.
 It’s the same with writing.

 So the next time you write, think of an edit as a way to overcome your fears, whatever they may be, and when you’re finished, submit.
 Part of our mission at Two Drops of Ink is to provide a platform for all things literary.
-Our Contributor’s page showcases writer’s who’ve overcome their fear of submitting.
+Check out our monthly contributors on the home page and know that they overcame their fears, and you can, too.

 Maybe what’s missing from our site is your submission.
 Ready to stop procrastinating and give readers a new voice?